Azure/PSDocs.Azure/templates/storage/v1/README.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-storageAccountName | Yes      | Required.
-The name of the Storage Account. location       | No       | Optional.
-The Azure region to deploy to. sku            | No       | Optional.
-Create the Storage Account as LRS or GRS. suffixLength   | No       | Optional.
-Determine how many additional characters are added to the storage account name as a suffix. containers     | No       | Optional.
-An array of storage containers to create on the storage account. lifecycleRules | No       | Optional.
-An array of lifecycle management policies for the storage account. blobSoftDeleteDays | No       | Optional.
-The number of days to retain deleted blobs.
-When set to 0, soft delete is disabled. containerSoftDeleteDays | No       | Optional.
-The number of days to retain deleted containers.
-When set to 0, soft delete is disabled. shares         | No       | Optional.
-An array of file shares to create on the storage account. useLargeFileShares | No       | Optional.
-Determines if large file shares are enabled.
-This can not be disabled once enabled. shareSoftDeleteDays | No       | Optional.
-The number of days to retain deleted shares.
-When set to 0, soft delete is disabled. allowBlobPublicAccess | No       | Optional.
-Determines if any containers can be configured with the anonymous access types of blob or container. keyVaultPrincipalId | No       | Optional.
-Set to the objectId of Azure Key Vault to delegated permission for use with Key Managed Storage Accounts. tags           | No       | Optional.
-Tags to apply to the resource.
+storageAccountName | Yes      | The name of the Storage Account. location       | No       | The Azure region to deploy to. sku            | No       | Create the Storage Account as LRS or GRS. suffixLength   | No       | Determine how many additional characters are added to the storage account name as a suffix. containers     | No       | An array of storage containers to create on the storage account. lifecycleRules | No       | An array of lifecycle management policies for the storage account. blobSoftDeleteDays | No       | The number of days to retain deleted blobs.
+When set to 0, soft delete is disabled. containerSoftDeleteDays | No       | The number of days to retain deleted containers.
+When set to 0, soft delete is disabled. shares         | No       | An array of file shares to create on the storage account. useLargeFileShares | No       | Determines if large file shares are enabled.
+This can not be disabled once enabled. shareSoftDeleteDays | No       | The number of days to retain deleted shares.
+When set to 0, soft delete is disabled. allowBlobPublicAccess | No       | Determines if any containers can be configured with the anonymous access types of blob or container. keyVaultPrincipalId | No       | Set to the objectId of Azure Key Vault to delegated permission for use with Key Managed Storage Accounts. tags           | Yes      | Tags to apply to the resource.

 ### storageAccountName

 ![Parameter Setting](https://img.shields.io/badge/parameter-required-orange?style=flat-square)

-Required.
 The name of the Storage Account.

 ### location

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Optional.
 The Azure region to deploy to.

 - Default value: `[resourceGroup().location]`